dkorobeynikov2022/dkor2022/README.md

 Repository for Python projects of Dmitry Korobeynikov donate_wallet = 'EQBnk2PqeZZjIya2zvPlH2pnSQYYPjNReMntiOyWYt9au_fc'

-@mankeys_guarantor_bot - Telegram bot for P2P deals and auctions for NFT on TON blockchain.
+<b><a href 't.me/mankeys_guarantor_bot'>@mankeys_guarantor_bot</a> - Telegram bot for P2P deals and auctions for NFT on TON blockchain.
 It helps to decrease risks for users when they want to sell NFT without commissions via P2P deals.
-Also it helps to provide auctions (also without commissions).
+Also it helps to provide auctions (also without commissions).</b>

+<b>Functionality of mankeys_guarantor_bot</b>
+Main functionality:
+1. Creation of new NFT auctions of the main TON NFT collections
+2. Automatic notification of new/closed auctions (with detailed information) in a special channel(s)
+3. Participation in active auctions (bid increase, bid change notifications)
+4. Conducting P2P transactions for the sale of NFTs between two participants
+5. Protection of participants from fraud - transfer of funds of the auction winner and P2P buyer to the wallet of the guarantor bot and automatic sending only after the transfer of NFT
+6. Maintaining a blacklist of unscrupulous participants (Telegram account, TON wallet, NFT address) and a ban on further use of the bot by such participants
+7. Verification of Monkeys - checking if the user has a special NFT that gives access to the closed Monkeys community group (ApeRedList) with bonuses for participants (discounts, presales, airdrops, etc.)

+Additional functionality:
+1. Bilingual interface (automatic language selection according to user settings)
+2. Verification of wallets of auction organizers and participants
+3. Verification of ownership of NFT by the organizer of the auction and the seller in the transaction
+4. Checking the sufficiency of the balance of participants to participate in auctions and increase rates
+5. Extended statistics on the attributes of the lot (number in the collection,%, rank, etc.)

 <b>Installation of mankeys_guarantor_bot</b>